 The data driven toolbar is what you will need for generating mapbooks.
-This toolbar can be accessed by: Customize> Toolbar> Data Driven Page.
+You can access this toolbar by clicking: Customize> Toolbar> Data Driven Pages.

-2 Define Extent and Text in your Mapbook
+Step 2.
+Define the Extent and Text in your Mapbook

 To export a data driven pages mapbook, click File > Export Map…

 Select type as PDF.
 Under the “Pages” tab, to compile all choose the “All” radio select button.

 - If you forget to select “all”, it will only export a single page in the PDF.

 - You cannot export JPG, PNG, or TIF as mapbooks because only PDFs allow multiple pages.

 The data driven pages tool saves time, automates workflow, and reduces the chance of human error.